gillianbc/react-udemy-expenses/README-TESTING.md

 Remember, we can export as many named components as we want, even if we're exporting a default component.
 See ExpenseList.test.js.
 If the component is not connected, then the usual export is just fine for testing.

+# Mocking with Jest
+When we want to create a snapshot of the Expense Form, we can pass in no expense and that will cause the default values to come into play, as if we were creating a new expense.
+However, the createdAt field defaults to the current moment in time, so when the test re-runs, the snapshot doesn't match as the timestamp will be different.

+Mocks for jest need to be in the `__mocks__` folder under the tests folder.
+Use the name of the module you're mocking e.g. moment.js.

+To get around that, we need to mock out moment so that if moment is called on to give us the current date/time, it returns a fixed value.
+If the a createdAt is passed in, we still want to call the real moment, but we cannot just do an import of moment as that would call our mock moment.

+Jest docs for this:  https://jestjs.io/docs/en/manual-mocks